-Roger is a former HSBC Chief Economist and winner of the Wolfson Prize for his study on how a country would leave the Euro.
+Roger is a former HSBC Chief Economist and winner of the Wolfson Prize for his and his team's study on how a country would leave the Euro.
 In his book The Trouble With Europe he considers how to make Brexit a success and how to reform the EU.
 Speaking without hyperbole, Roger weighs up the arguments for ‘hard’ and ‘soft’ outcomes, explores how trading relationships might work and considers the concerns of key industries and the implications for Scotland.
 He also looks at the potential impact of technology and AI on business, policy making and the wider economy.

-After lecturing at Oxford Roger became a dealer at Citibank, one of the few of his profession to gain trading experience.
+After lecturing at Oxford Roger became a dealer at Citibank, one of the few economists to gain direct trading experience.
 He then switched to the role of Group Chief Economist at HSBC and Lloyds Merchant Bank, before establishing his own consultancy and becoming a senior advisor to the House of Commons Treasury Committee.

-Under the previous Conservative administration Roger was appointed to the Chancellor’s panel of independent economic forecasters, famously known as 'The Seven Wise Men.’
+Under the previous Conservative government Roger was appointed to the Chancellor’s panel of independent economic forecasters, known as 'The Seven Wise Men.’
 He's served as a Visiting Professor at Manchester Business School and is a regular media contibutor and columnist, and has been named Economics Commentator of the Year.
 He is the author of Theory of Money and The Death of Inflation.
 He predicted the banking crisis in Money For Nothing – and later studied the causes, effects and future threats in The Trouble with Markets.
 More recently he's examined the next great challenge for businesses, policy makers and society in The AI Economy: Work, Wealth and Welfare in the Robot Age.